matanbanner/Getting-and-Cleaning-Data-Project/CodeBook.md

 11. Order the data frame by subject than by activity

-11. Save the data frame in a new file, group_data.csv
+11. Save the data frame in a new file, tidy_data.csv